TheWiseNoob/Laravel-JWT-Quotation-App/README.md

 # About Laravel JWT Quotation App

 Laravel JWT Quotation App is a Laravel-based web app serving as D.J.
 Griffin's submission to Battleface.net's Coding Challenge.
-This web app uses a combination of Laravel's authentication system as well as the [jwt-auth](https://github.com/tymondesigns/jwt-auth) Laravel JWT authentication library to replace the default authentication guard with a JWT-based one.
+This web app uses a combination of Laravel's authentication system and [jwt-auth](https://github.com/tymondesigns/jwt-auth) for user authentication. jwt-auth is a JWT authentication library used to replace the default authentication guard with a JWT-based one.
 Please follow the steps below to get it working.